pkoperek/braindump/_posts/2014-10-09-notes-on-cc-chap6.md

 ---
 layout: post
-title: notes on Clean Code - Objects and Data structures chapter
+title: notes on "Clean Code - Objects and Data structures" chapter
 ---

   * Hiding implementation is about **making abstractions** and not putting layers of functions (like numerous getters and setters).